-What Mirror-like Deep Awareness Can Reveal
+What Mirror-Like Deep Awareness Can Reveal

-Mirror-like deep awareness.
-When we are with somebody then all the information is coming in, but we don’t pay attention to a great deal of it; we don’t even notice it.
-But this can be developed further and further, especially when we combine it with the reality deep awareness.
+With mirror-like deep awareness, all the information is coming in.
+However, we don’t pay attention to a great deal of it; in fact, we don’t even notice what’s right in front of us.
+However, this mirror-like deep awareness can be developed further and further, especially when we combine it with the reality deep awareness.

 The Caring Attitude

-So a little bit here of this mental factor of a caring attitude is going in the direction of what we call in the West consideration of the other person.
-And consideration of ourselves as well, of course.
-How am I acting?
-How am I interacting with this person?
-Am I making a fool out of myself, or am I acting like a wild person, or am I acting like a human being?
-Therefore, if we have this caring attitude – that you’re a human being and have feelings, just as I do; and sometimes you’re busy, just as I’m busy sometimes; and sometimes you’ve had a good day or a bad day, just as I have – then we will take interest and we will pay attention to what’s going on with them, to the information that’s coming in with this mirror-like awareness.
+An aspect of this mental factor of a caring attitude is what we call in the West consideration of the other person.
+This includes consideration of our own behavior.
+How are we interacting with this person?
+Are we making fools of ourselves?
+Are we acting like a wild person, or like a human being?
+With this caring attitude, we recognize that the other person is a human being and has feelings, just like us.
+Sometimes they are busy, just as we are busy; sometimes they’ve had a good or bad day, just as we have.
+Then, based on that equalizing deep awareness that equalizes them and us, we care about them and take interest and pay attention to what’s going on with them through the information coming in with mirror-like deep awareness.

 The Quiet Mind

 When we take in information and use the reality deep awareness to know what it is, do we actually have to verbalize it in our heads?
 If we see somebody, our friend, and they look terrible or tired, do we have to say in our heads, “You look terrible,” or do we just know that?
 Think about this.
 We don’t have to verbalize it, do we?